Fort Gay, West Virginia

 Fort Gay is a town in Wayne County, West Virginia, United States, situated along the Tug Fork and Big Sandy rivers.
-The town adjoins Louisa, Kentucky.
+It is located within the Huntington–Ashland metropolitan area, and adjoins Louisa, Kentucky.
 The population was 677 at the 2020 census.

 History

+Early history

 The Fort Gay community traces back to 1789, when 11 people established a settlement at the junction of the Tug and Big Sandy rivers, across from what is now Louisa, Kentucky.
 In 1875, it was chartered as Cassville; though it was simultaneously known as Fort Gay.
 In 1932, the town's name was officially changed to Fort Gay.
-There is no evidence as to why the name was changed, there are several prevalent theories: that either the railroad company or post office did not want two Cassvilles on the same route/state (there is another Cassville, West Virginia), or that a Civil War nurse named Gay became synonymous with the town.
+Although there is no evidence as to why the name was changed, there are several prevalent theories: that either the railroad company or post office did not want two Cassvilles on the same route/state (there is another Cassville, West Virginia), or that a Civil War nurse named Gay became synonymous with the town.

-Fort Gay is a part of the Huntington-Ashland, WV-KY-OH, Metropolitan Statistical Area.
-As of the 2000 census, the MSA had a population of 288,649.